scottkf/massuploadutility/readme.txt

 Installation
 -------------------------------------------------------------------------------

-1. Upload the 'multipleuploadinjector' folder in this archive to your Symphony 'extensions' folder.
+1. Upload the 'massuploadutility' folder in this archive to your Symphony 'extensions' folder.

-2. Enable it by selecting the "Multiple Upload Injector", choose Enable from the with-selected menu, then click Apply.
+2. Enable it by selecting the "Mass Upload Utility", choose Enable from the with-selected menu, then click Apply.